luis-mueller/lemon/examples/Event-based Vision/dvs-integrator/README.md

 lemon stop integrate
 ```

-[^1]: You might want to only convert a subset of the provided topics (as we do with `bag.mapping.yml`) or map them to new names.
+[^1]: You might want to only convert a subset of the provided topics or map them to new names (both of which we do with `bag.mapping.yml`).
 All this is accomplished by the `-m` option.
 Read more about it [here](https://github.com/pupuis/rosbag-player) or by running `rosbag-convert --help`.